Zenxta/astable-multivibrator-pcb/README.md

 | **Power** | Battery (BT1) | A power source for the circuit. |
 | **Mounting** | H1, H2, H3, H4 | Four mounting holes for holding the PCB. |

-## Design Files
+## Design & Gerber Files

-All design files for this project are included in the repository (files added at top) and can be opened with KiCad.
+All design and gerber files for this project are included in the repository (files added at top) and can be opened with KiCad.

 * **Schematic:** `schematic.kicad_sch`
 * **PCB Layout:** `pcb board.kicad_pcb`
+* **Gerber Files:** `gerber.zip`

 ## Images